Program Admission Requirements

 Confidentiality for all Programs

-Admissions materials are kept in strict confidence and processed in a confidential manner.
-Once the application materials are received, these materials are the property of the University and will not be returned to the applicant.
+Admissions materials are kept in strict confidence and processed confidentially.
+Once the application materials are received, these materials are the University’s property and will not be returned to the applicant.
 All applicant materials are kept for one year following receipt if the applicant does not enroll.
-Application materials for accepted students are maintained indefinitely.
+Application materials for enrolled students are maintained indefinitely.

 Programs that participate in a centralized application service (CAS) will follow published application deadlines for each respective program.

 For programs that apply directly through the university application portal, admission decisions are generally made within a few days from the time the application and all supporting materials are received.
 Applicants are encouraged to submit their application well before the final application deadline.